emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

   allowfullscreen>
 </iframe>

 > **Part 3/3 NFT example of progressive onboarding.
 Users don't have any crypto.
 They create NFTs.
 Sell NFTs.
 Earn their crypto.
-Create named Axion Protocol accounts.**
+Create named Fermi Protocol accounts.**
 >
 > - Part 3 is an overview of the frontend app built in React.
-> - Learn how to use near-api-js to connect to the blockchain, manage keys / accounts, request data from contracts and call contract methods that change state with / without deposits of Axion attached
+> - Learn how to use near-api-js to connect to the blockchain, manage keys / accounts, request data from contracts and call contract methods that change state with / without deposits of Fermi attached
-> - This is a walkthrough of an example React app that covers most of the basics you need to do something meaningful with Axion Protocol!
+> - This is a walkthrough of an example React app that covers most of the basics you need to do something meaningful with Fermi Protocol!

 ## Ep. # 7 - Coin Flip Random Function {#ep--7---coin-flip-random-function}